-Most of the letters in the Italian alphabet are the same as the English ones, although they have a different pronunciation.
+Most of the letters in the Italian alphabet are the same as the English ones, although they have different pronunciations.

-A good way to start practicing is pronouncing single letters before moving on to reading the entire words.
+A good way to start practicing is to pronounce single letters before moving on to reading the entire words.

 With the letters “C” and “G” the sound can vary according to the vowel that follows